TeachersFirst's Digital Citizenship Resources

 In the ClassroomWhether an elementary, middle, or high school teacher you'll find ideas for building model rockets, a mechanical grasper, and more.
 Use an interactive whiteboard or projector and start by viewing the video on the home page titled Extraordinary Innovations.
 Or, in your blended or flipped class have students watch the video at home and enhance their learning by using playposit, reviewed here, to take notes, make comments, or ask questions to document what they learned from the video.
 Be sure to have a small or whole group discussion about what they learned from the video using their notes & comments the next day!
 At the end of your lesson or unit on patents and trademarks, transform learning by challenging students to create a timeline for the invention of the snowboard, or motorcycles, or another topic of interest.
-Why not modify learning and make this an interactive timeline with music, photos, videos, and more using Timeline JS, reviewed here.
-For interested students to learn more about Bionic Limbs, Electronic Tattoos, Self Driving Cars, and several others, you may want to visit the NBC Learn's The Science of Innovation, reviewed here.
+Why not modify classroom technology and make this an interactive timeline with music, photos, videos, and more using Timeline JS, reviewed here.

 Grades5 to 9

 In the ClassroomThis site is perfect to incorporate into any digital citizenship lessons.
 Complete activities together on your interactive whiteboard while making appropriate and inappropriate choices along the way.
 Create a link on your class website or blog for use at home.
 Be sure to share Digital Compass with parents to use as part of their online safety discussions at home.
 Enhance students' learning and create a simple infographic sharing their findings using Easel.ly, reviewed here.

 Grades6 to 12

 This site includes advertising.